ShoGinn/ShoGinn/README.md

 ### Hey there, you found me.

+I'm open to freelance work.
+I've spent most of my time developing in Typescript for Discord and Webpage development using Hugo!

-I have a couple online presences:
+I have a couple of online presences:
 * [Wiki](https://github.com/ShoGinn/shoginn.github.io/wiki)
 * [Portfolio Page](https://ginn.space)